-ABSTRACT SUBMISSION NOW OPEN
+ABSTRACT SUBMISSION NOW CLOSED

 The Canadian Association of Cardiovascular Prevention and Rehabilitation is now accepting abstracts for either podium or poster presentations for the 2019 Annual Meeting and Symposium.

 Presenting an abstract at the CACPR Annual Meeting is an excellent opportunity to share your research, best practices, and highlight your facility to colleagues and leaders in the field of Cardiac Rehabilitation.
 Abstracts are welcome on any topic pertinent to Cardiac rehabilitation throughout the lifespan: from paediatrics to geriatrics.

 Accepted abstract titles, authors and credentials are printed in the Journal of Cardiopulmonary Rehabilitation and Prevention (JCRP) Convention Issue, September/October 2019 and the CACPR produced Current Issues and Trends in Cardiovascular Disease Prevention and Rehabilitation (CV Edge) - Conference Highlights issue.
 Full abstracts will be included in the online version of the same issue.
 Posters are seen by a wide variety of cardiovascular professionals at the CCC/CACPR conference.

 Electronic Submission of Scientific Abstracts for Presentation at CACPR Conference

 A scientific abstract contains data from a study that has been completed.
 The Study itself may represent a pilot study or may be the results of a large trial.
 Submitting the protocol for an on-going large trial is also acceptable.
 Descriptive or observational research abstracts may be submitted as long as there is a research question, the methods are described and results are presented.
 You must focus your thoughts as the space on the abstract is limited.

 Only original research (i.e., data not previously presented, published or simultaneously submitted) will be considered.
 Abstracts must contain data from completed studies or work well under way.